- 1924

 The IMU Flood Recovery and mitigation project is completed.
 The ground floor and new IMU River Terrace open to the public.

-The IMU remains an incubator for student ideas, programs, and initiatives.
+The IMU remains an incubator for student ideas, programs, and initiatives for all students.
 In 2018 it became home to the Food Pantry, Clothing Closet, and Collegiate Recovery Program.
-The IMU continues to host events focused on UI celebrations, student organization programs, and diversity, equity and inclusion.